observablehq/framework/docs/imports.md

 ```

 Unlike `npm:` imports, Node imports do not support semver ranges: the imported version is determined by what is installed in your `node_modules` directory.
 Use your package manager (_e.g._, edit your `package.json` and run `npm install`, or run `npm update`) to change which version is imported.

-Framework (via [esbuild](https://esbuild.github.io/)) automatically converts CommonJS to ES modules.
-However, not all Node packages are usable in the browser; Node imports are only supported for browser-compatible modules that do not rely on Node-specific APIs.
-If you have difficulty importing a module, please ask for help by [opening a discussion](https://github.com/observablehq/framework/discussions).

 Imports from `node_modules` are cached in `.observablehq/cache/_node` within your [source root](./config#root) (`docs` by default).
 You shouldn’t need to clear this cache as it is automatically managed, but feel free to clear it you like.